-The 2004 Titus Vineyards Cabernet Sauvignon is a robust wine – a very unique blend of Petite Sirah and Petit Verdot with a touch of Zinfandel and as you would expect from these two “big” varietals when combined, produces a wine of power and strength and dark color.
+The 2004 Titus Vineyards Cabernet Sauvignon is a robust wine; it is a very unique blend of Petite Sirah and Petit Verdot with a touch of Zinfandel and as you would expect from these two “big” varietals when combined, produces a wine of power and strength and dark color.
 However the tannins do not overwhelm, rather they are integrated nicely.
 Most impressive are the delicious and concentrated fruit flavors including plum and blackberry.

-Titus Vineyards strives to make red wines that are full bodied and balanced – the varietals and vintages we have tried over the years are a testament to the quality of their vineyards and decades of wine making experience.
+Titus Vineyards strives to make red wines that are full bodied – the varieties and vintages we have tried over the years are a testament to the quality of their vineyards and decades of wine making experience.

 Titus also produces a very limited olive oil made from a number of different olive varieties that surround parts of the property.
 Be sure to ask about their wine club which can be personalized to match your tastes – in other words unlike other area wine clubs you are not locked into what the winery decides to ship you.

-Also of note is their pricing – based upon Napa standards it is rather reasonable; this good price is passed on to the consumer based upon the fact they have owned their vineyards for a long time.
+Also of note is their pricing; based upon Napa standards their wines are priced rather reasonably; this good price is passed on to the consumer based upon the fact they have owned their vineyards for a long time.

 Note the dual sided wind fan that sits among their vineyard – easily seen to the West as you pull in the parking lot.
-As far as we know this is Napa Valley’s oldest still operating wind fan machine, installed in 1951 – Phillip mentioned reading an article in the St. Helena Star dating from 1957 mentioning the installation of this fan on the property.
+As far as we know this is Napa Valley’s oldest still operating wind fan machine, installed in 1951; Phillip told us he read an article in the St. Helena Star dating from 1957 mentioning the installation of this fan on the property.
 At the time it was billed as cutting edge new technology for the valley helping mitigate temperatures during certain times of the year.
 It is still used during cold periods, usually in March or April.

-Lastly, if you have a number of extra hours in your day be sure to check out the Titus TV section on their website starting with Harvest 2008; the very cool often entertaining and educational video clips feature Eric & Phillip Titus with real behind the scenes coverage of what actually happens during harvest.
+If you have a number of extra hours in your day check out Titus TV which began with harvest 2008 and was filmed through harvest 2010.
+While the video clips are now old, they are entertaining and educational featuring Eric & Phillip Titus with real behind the scenes coverage of what actually happens during harvest.
 You can view this directly here: www.ustream.tv/channel/titus_tv When the videos were being filmed live (no new videos are being added), viewers were able to submit their questions real time.

-Visits are typically for wine club members or serious wine enthusiasts with tasting held in the Vista Room – a sizable room overlooking their vineyards through large glass doors.
-Weather permitting, these doors will be opened – a semi outdoor space can also be used for tasting.
+Visits are typically for wine club members or serious wine enthusiasts with tasting held in the Vista Room – a sizable space overlooking their vineyards through large glass doors.
+Weather permitting, these doors will be opened; a semi outdoor space can also be used for tasting.

-Current production is about 10,000 cases – several of their wines are selectively distributed in parts of the USA including their Zinfandel, Cabernet Sauvignon and the Sauvignon Blanc.
+Current production is about 10,000 cases; several of their wines are selectively distributed in parts of the U.S. including the Zinfandel, Cabernet Sauvignon and the Sauvignon Blanc.
 Other wines are very limited production and are generally only available at the winery or direct to consumer.
-For more information and to join their wine club (in addition to wines, membership also gains access to winery hosted events – we have attended several of these casual events over the years – they are lots of fun) visit: www.titusvineyards.com
+For more information and to join their wine club (in addition to wines, membership also gains access to winery hosted events – we have attended several of these casual events over the years – they are lots of fun), visit: www.titusvineyards.com